libbpf/libbpf/travis-ci/rootfs/s390x-self-hosted-builder/README.md

 # IBM Z self-hosted builder

 libbpf CI uses an IBM-provided z15 self-hosted builder.
-There are no IBM Z builds of GitHub Actions runner, and stable qemu-user has problems with .NET apps, so the builder runs the x86_64 runner version with qemu-user built from the master branch.
+There are no IBM Z builds of GitHub (GH) Actions runner, and stable qemu-user has problems with .NET apps, so the builder runs the x86_64 runner version with qemu-user built from the master branch.

+We are currently supporting runners for the following repositories:
+* libbpf/libbpf
+* kernel-patches/bpf
+* kernel-patches/vmtest

+Below instructions are directly applicable to libbpf, and require minor modifications for kernel-patches repos.
+Currently, qemu-user-static Docker image is shared between all GitHub runners, but separate actions-runner-\* service / Docker image is created for each runner type.

 ## Configuring the builder.

 ### Install prerequisites.

 ```
-$ sudo dnf install docker        # RHEL
 $ sudo apt install -y docker.io  # Ubuntu
 ```